Primal Freeze-Dried Formula Dog Food receives the Advisor’s top rating of 5 stars.

 So, assuming this item is indeed sweet potatoes, it can be considered a good source of complex carbohydrates.
 In addition, yams are naturally rich in fiber, beta carotene and other healthy nutrients.

-The seventh item is broccoli.
+The seventh ingredient is broccoli.
 Broccoli is a healthy green vegetable and a member of the kale family.
 It’s notably rich in vitamin C and fiber and numerous other nutrients.

 Like other cruciferous vegetables, broccoli is believed to provide anti-cancer benefits.